 The nursery has one north-facing window which let in a modest amount of soft light, which is perfect for photography.
 This softness matched the cool, cozy color palette.

-Clients commissioning all kinds of on-location photography using natural light have expressed concerns to me about north-facing windows, dark rooms, and cloudy days, but I’ve always said not to worry!
+Clients commissioning all kinds of on-location photography have expressed concerns to me about north-facing windows, dark rooms, and cloudy days.
+However, I’ve always said not to worry!
 Shooting on a cloudy day or in a dim room is almost always the best lighting scenario for interior photos.
 Soft, diffused window light distributes the light throughout the space, creating an even illumination.
 When the window light is TOO bright, we’ll be dealing with harsh shadows and blown-out hot spots.
-This can be remedied by layering sheer curtains and light modifiers, or in extreme cases, blocking out the natural light and creating a natural light look with artificial lights, but it’s usually a trickier situation overall.
+This can be remedied by layering sheer curtains and light modifiers.
+Or in extreme cases, blocking out the natural light and creating a natural light look with artificial lights.

-The unfinished wine crates are mounted over the changing table and feature a small chalkboard, elephant and giraffe figurines, and a hardy jade plant.
+The unfinished wine crates are mounted over the changing table.
+They feature a small chalkboard, elephant and giraffe figurines, and a hardy jade plant.

 A closeup of the dresser/changing table hardware:

 The nursery turned out adorable, and I am happy I was able to photograph the design.
 Thanks, Dawn!